top of page

 WATERS

 Everyday most of us are in direct contact with our waters, either through our drinking water or in direct contact for work, recreational, or ceremonial purposes.
-Surface waters or watercourses can contain contaminants, bacterias, and pathogens from run offs from the land and non-point sources of pollution.
-With more residents, stakeholders, and changes to industrial practices it is important to ensure that the Tabusintac River and its watercourses remain healthy for all.
+Surface waters or watercourses can contain contaminants, bacterias, and pathogens from run-offs from the land and non-point sources of pollution.
+With the increase of community members, stakeholders, and changes within industrial practices, it is important to ensure that the Tabusintac watershed and its watercourses remain healthy for all within the local municipalities.

-TWA with its partners implement methodologies that are practiced provincially, nationally and worldwide so that data can be analyzed and compared to ensure healthy waters within the Tabusintac Watershed.
-Water quality compared and analyzed are compared to the Canadian Council of Ministers of the Environment (CMEE) and Health Canada guidelines.
+TWA with its partners have implement methodologies that are recognized provincially, nationally and worldwide so that data can be analyzed to ensure healthy waters remain within the Tabusintac watershed.
+Water quality are compared to the Canadian Council of Ministers of the Environment (CCME) and Health Canada guidelines.

-There are many variables and factors that affect the water quality within the Tabusintac River but one that we don't have much control over is the weather, groundwater, and bedrock of the area that directly affects the water quality.
+There are many variables and factors that affect the water quality within the Tabusintac watershed that we don't have much control over which are the weather, groundwater, and bedrock of the area.

 Temperatures are affected by many factors but are mainly due weather that greatly affects water quality within the watershed.

-TEMPERATURES (measured in degrees Celsius) vary in the Tabusintac watershed.
-Water temperatures within the watercourses range from lower temperatures from freezing at 0 to 8 degrees, mid range from 8 to 15 degrees; warm temperatures ranging from 15 to 20 degrees; and extreme temperatures above 20 degrees.
-Warmer the water temperature-the more chances for bacteria and pathogens to thrive that can directly affect our health and aquatic life.
+TEMPERATURES (measured in degrees Celsius (°C)) vary in the Tabusintac watershed.
+Water temperatures within the watercourses range from lower temperatures from freezing at 0 to 8°C mid range from 8 to 15°C degrees; warm temperatures ranging from 15 to 20°C; and extreme temperatures above 20°C. Warmer the water temperature-the more chances for bacteria and pathogens to thrive that can directly affect our health and aquatic life.
 The temperatures of the watercourses will affects the aquatic life rate of their metabolic activities.
 Temperature triggers migration and spawning for many species.
 Spawning and embryo development stages of all fish species are the most sensitive to temperature conditions and changes.
-Salmonoids (salmon and trout) require water temperatures between 12 and 14 degrees Celsius.
+Salmonoids (salmon and trout) require water temperatures between 12 and 14 °C.

 Temperature affects the chemistry of the water as well by increasing and decreasing metals and oxygen that is needed for aquatic life.